UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

 Initial Practical steps
 -----------------------

-UMEP is a python plugin used in conjunction with
+UMEP is a Python plugin used in conjunction with
 `QGIS <http://www.qgis.org>`__.
 To install the software and the UMEP plugin see the `getting started <http://umep-docs.readthedocs.io/en/latest/Getting_Started.html>`__